abhishekkotangale/student_attendance_system/README.md

 # How to run this project in your machine

-    - Install the xampp in your system
+1. Install XAMPP on your system.
-    - Download the project source file and save it into xampp/htdocs folder
+2. Download the project source file and save it into the `xampp/htdocs` folder.
-    - open xampp and start apache and mysql
+3. Open XAMPP and start Apache and MySQL.
-    - type localhost/phpmyadmin in your prefered browser like chrome/edge/firefox
+4. Type `localhost/phpmyadmin` in your preferred browser (e.g., Chrome, Edge, Firefox).
-    - create a database with name ' student_attendance_system '
+5. Create a database named 'student_attendance_system'.
-    - import the .sql file which in your database
+6. Import the .sql file into your database.
-    - type http://localhost/student_attendance_system/index.html and project will run
+7. Type `http://localhost/student_attendance_system/index.html` in your browser, and the project will run.
-    - for sending mail from localhost refer to this [video tutorial](https://www.youtube.com/watch?v=4TmD4ly7V_E&t=142s).
+8. For sending mail from localhost, refer to this [video tutorial](https://www.youtube.com/watch?v=4TmD4ly7V_E&t=142s).

 # Project Images